gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 ## dlisp.lisp

-why is it called dlisp?
+Why is it called dlisp?

 ## boot.lisp

-Boot.lisp is much too big and varid and should be split up to make the system more understandable.
+Boot.lisp is much too big and varied and should be split up to make the system more understandable.
 It defines both defmethod and defgeneric, and the early and late versions of functions related to almost all aspects of the system.
 Top-level forms are somewhat scattered.
 There